[ Updated Jun 13, 2023 ]

-For starters, make sure that you are only requesting that users fill in information that is absolutely required.
+For starters, make sure that you’re only requesting that users fill in information that’s absolutely required.
 Details like name, address, email address, and payment information should be enough.

-To simplify the navigation process, you can reduce the total number of web pages that users have to go through for the checkout process.
+To simplify the navigation process, you can reduce the total number of web pages users go through for the checkout process.

 Take a leaf from Amazon.
-They have a very simple, three-step process.
+They have a very simple process.
 It’s quick and easy.
 You should strive to have such a checkout process for your ecommerce website.

 6. Follow up with cart abandonment emails